alljoyn/xmppconn/README.md

     sudo gedit /etc/xmppconn/xmppconn_factory.conf

+You will need to get the ProductID from the developer portal (it will be assigned when you create a new product).
 Paste the ProductID into the ProductID field in the xmppcon\_factory.conf file that you just opened.

 You also need a SerialNumber for your product.
 You can type any alphanumeric string in that field for now.
 But be aware that it must be a unique serial number.
 When you try to register more than one device with the same serial number the server will return an error.
 This will happen during the pairing sequence that we discuss later.